|HOME * BIO * RESUME * REVIEWS * MUSICIAN * ARTIST * CONTACT|

 which intertwines new compositions with 28 traditional melodies,

 has been performed more than 400 times,

 acclaimed by the Boston Globe, Boston Phoenix, Broadway World,

 San Jose Mercury News, EDGE, and Portland Monthly, among others.

-More recently, she co-composed and arranged a handful of new songs for the
+More recently, she co-composed and arranged a handful of new songs

-2014 Off-Broadway run of the musical comedy Thank You For Being a Friend.
+of the musical comedy Thank You For Being a Friend.